-For new construction, additions, and major site modifications, scaled drawings are required no larger than 11ø x 17ö.
+For new construction, additions, and major site modifications, scaled drawings are required no larger than 11' x 17".
 A site plan must depict the entire lot with property lines and all setbacks clearly noted.
 For infill projects, footprints of buildings on adjacent properties must depict their relation to the proposed building.
-Plans must also show existing infrastructure (e.g., sidewalks, Minor work would include the removal pavement, lighting, etc.) Floor plans are required, as well of original paint and repainting (470 as a roof plan for complex additions or new construction.
-Water Street).
-Samples of materials, manufacturegs brochures, current photographs, or other supplemental materials shall be provided if relevant.
+Plans must also show existing infrastructure (e.g., sidewalks, pavement, lighting, etc.) Floor plans are required, as well as a roof plan for complex additions or new construction.
+Samples of materials, manufacture's brochures, current photographs, or other supplemental materials shall be provided if relevant.
 Property owners are encouraged to submit a preliminary plan early in the planning stages.
 An advisory committee can also be available to provide technical advice about preservation projects and restoration techniques at the request of the property owner.

-For rehabilitation, scaled drawings illustrating the proposed work are required no larger than 11ø x 17ö.
-Photographs of relevant facades, manufactureres literature and samples are also required.
+For rehabilitation, scaled drawings illustrating the proposed work are required no larger than 11' x 17".
+Photographs of relevant facades, manufacturer's literature and samples are also required.